Home

 const newDataToInsert = parsedData.filter(

-(newItem) => !existingDataMap.has(createUniqueKey(newItem, keyFields))
+(newItem) => !existingDataMap.has(createUniqueKey(newItem, keyFields)),

 );